uwcart/mapstudy/doc/API.md

 #### map.interactions.search

-		-"search"-: { -"logging"- -"attributes"- -"autocomplete"- }
+		-"search"-: { -"logging"- "attributes" }

 Search interaction.
 Creates a search box on the map.

 #### map.interactions.search.attributes

-			-"attributes"-: []
+			"attributes": []

 An array of the `dataLayers` attributes to include in the search.
 Must have at least one value to enable searching.
-It is recommended to include categorical rather than numerical attributes (e.g., "name" but not "population").
+Only categorical attributes with string values will be searchable (e.g., "name" but not "population").

-#### map.interactions.search.autocomplete

-			-"autocomplete"-: -true- -false-

-Whether to enable autocomplete on the search box.
-This creates a dropdown with options when the user types two or more characters into the search box.
-The autocomplete is automatically populated with all possible values in the active data layers from each attribute listed in `attributes`.
-Default is `true`.

 #### map.interactions.filter